KrusnikViers/Instension/README.md

 # Instension

-Browser extension, allowing to open in new tab or download video/photo posts from Instagram website.
+Browser extension, that allows you to open in new tab or download video/photo posts from Instagram website.

 ---